stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 {: #monitoring}

 You can open the Grafana dashboard for your applications to monitor by selecting **Grafana** from the _Monitor health_ sub-menu of the {{site.data.keyword.gui}} main menu.
 From this page, you can use monitoring metrics and logs to quickly determine the root cause for application problems to reduce or eliminate downtime.

-If IBM Cloud App Management is installed, you can also open the Cloud App Management console to view more information about the status and performance of your subscriptions.
-For instance, you can open that service from the {{site.data.keyword.gui}} to access visualized golden signals and other monitoring data.
-Expand the the _Options_ menu for an application on the the _Overview_ tab for all applications on the _Applications_ dashboard and select **App monitoring** to open the the Cloud App Management console.

-Cloud App Management provides you with additional capabilities for monitoring the performance and availability of your applications.
-With Cloud App Management, you can improve your IT and application operations management with increased flexibility and cost savings, and intelligent data analysis driven by predictive signals.
-For more information, see [Installing IBM Cloud App Management](https://www.ibm.com/support/knowledgecenter/SS8G7U_19.4.0/com.ibm.app.mgmt.doc/content/install_mcm.html?cp=SSFC4F_1.2.0).